RelationalFabric/howard/README.md

 Howard is a self-contained, foundational primitive for building truly relational data systems.
 It is a computable truth engine that provides the logical backbone for making data meaningful.
 Howard is named after William Alvin Howard (1926-2014), the American mathematician and logician who helped formalize the correspondence between logic and computing.
 This profound insight, published in his 1969 paper, "The Formulae-as-Types Notion of Construction," became a cornerstone of modern computer science.

+## TL;DR
+Want to jump straight into building with Howard?
+Skip the theory and head directly to our **[Getting Started Guide](docs/getting-started.md)** for practical examples and hands-on usage.

 ## The Correspondence
 The Curry-Howard correspondence is the deep, elegant idea that programs are proofs, and types are propositions.
 It establishes a direct and structural connection between formal systems of logic and computational calculi.
 As a modern summary puts it: